SingHealth – National Health Innovation Centre Singapore (NHIC) Joint Medical Technology (MedTech) Grant

 - show potential for further development with the next stage of POC funding.

-I. Investigators/researchers primarily employed in SingHealth and her member institutions are encouraged to apply provided the following criteria are fulfilled:
+I. Only investigators/researchers primarily employed in SingHealth and her member institutions are encouraged to apply provided the following criteria are fulfilled:

-- Principal Investigators (PIs) with previous MedTech research funding (irrespective of funding source) of <S$1 million in total between the period 1 June 2016 to 1 June 2018 are eligible to apply.
+- Principal Investigators (PIs) with previous MedTech research funding (irrespective of funding source) of less than S$1 million in total between the period 1 October 2018 to 1 October 2020 are eligible to apply.

-- PIs (other than Allied Health professionals and Nurses) must not have held more than 1 SHF-Foundation grant (i.e., a maximum of 2 SHF-Foundation grants may be awarded to any PI who is not an Allied Health professional or Nurse); Allied Health professionals and Nurses must not have held more than 2 SHF-Foundation grants (i.e., a maximum of 3 SHF-Foundation grants may be awarded to any PI who is an Allied Health professional or Nurse).
+- PIs (other than Allied Health professionals and Nurses) must not have held more than 1 SHF-Foundation/AM grant (i.e. a maximum of 2 SHF-Foundation/AM grants may be awarded to any PI who is not an Allied Health professional or Nurse); Allied Health professionals and Nurses must not have held more than 2 SHF-Foundation/AM grants (i.e. a maximum of 3 SHF-Foundation/AM grants may be awarded if the PI is an Allied Health professional or Nurse).

-- The PI must be under an ACP or have any form of active collaboration (direct/indirect) with an ACP within, at least, the past 2 years.
+- The PI must be under an ACP or contributing to the growth and development of research in/under an ACP through active collaboration.
 Justifications must be given to support these research contributions and activities.

-- The proposed research project must be conducted within SingHealth academic health system and the PI must have an official employment (permanent/contract) throughout the effective grant period.
+- The proposed research project must be conducted within SingHealth Duke-NUS academic health system and the PI must be primarily employed by SingHealth or her member institutions (e.g. MOHH employed medical officers and residents are not eligible).
+PI must have an official employment (permanent/contract) throughout the effective grant period.

-- PIs must not be recipients of NMRC Transition Award (TA), NMRC Clinician Scientist Award (CSA), SingHealth Research Strategic Hire or Research Talent schemes at the point of application and upon award.
+- PIs must not be recipients of NMRC’s Transition Award (TA) or Clinician Scientist Award (CSA); or be current recipients of SingHealth Duke-NUS AM’s Nurturing Clinician Scientist Scheme (NCSS) or Khoo Mentored Research Award (KMRA); or have been hired under SingHealth Research Strategic Hire or Research Talent schemes, at the point of application and upon award.

-- The project’s aims and objectives, and/or the same protocol must not be funded by other funding agencies.
+- The project’s aims and objectives, and/or the same protocol have not been funded by other funding agencies.

-- No outstanding reports from previous SHF-Foundation grants.
+- No outstanding reports from previous SHF-Foundation/AM grants.

+III.
+All awarded investigators will need to agree to have a project monitor for their project, assigned by MTO and mutually agreed on by the PI.

 IV.
-All awarded investigators will need to agree to having a mentor for this project, assigned by MTO and mutually agreed on by the PI.

-V. Applications that do not fulfil the eligibility criteria will be automatically disqualified from the Review Panel’s review.
+Applications that do not fulfil the eligibility criteria will be automatically disqualified from review.

 Funding Quantum and Deliverables